SystemsApproach/sdn/netvirt.rst

 the OVN Southbound DB and they can create flow rules for their OVS instances to build virtual networks for the containers they are hosting.
-In this case, the "cloud management system" that OVN integrates with is likely to be a container management system such as Kubernetes.
+In this case, the "cloud management system" that OVN integrates with is likely to be a container management system, such as Kubernetes.

 8.5 Microsegmentation